dannerbo/DynamicDb/README.md

     // rollbackWithTransactionScope argument is used to rollback all db changes when TestDb object is disposed using (var testDb = new TestDb(connectionStringOrConnectionForUnitTestUser, rollbackWithTransactionScope: true)) {
-        // Insert temporary dbo.Person record that will be referenced by the dbo.Address record that we're going to insert via the repository var person = testDb.Insert("dbo.Person",
+        var person = testDb.Insert("dbo.Person",
             new
             {